RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [pandoc-mode for emacs], by Joost Kremers
 - [vim syntax file for pandoc], courtesy of tao_zhyn
+- [vim bundle for pandoc], courtesy of dsanson, wunki, clvv, fmoralesc
 - [TextMate bundle for pandoc], courtesy of dsanson
 - [Tool for using pandoc from Notepad++], courtesy of Ted Lilley